8to16apps/Simon/.github/README.md

 >banner here<

-SHIMMY is an open-source Prototype inspired by the classic game "Simon" made with the [Godot Game Engine](https://godotengine.org).
+SHIMMY is an open-source prototype inspired by the classic game "Simon" made with the [Godot Game Engine](https://godotengine.org).

 ## Preview